MicrosoftDocs/azure-dev-docs/articles/javascript/core/configure-local-development-environment.md

 [Create Azure resources with your service principal](/cli/azure/create-an-azure-service-principal-azure-cli#create-a-resource-using-service-principal).

-## Steps for each new development project setup
+## Working with Azure and the Azure SDK client libraries

 The [Azure SDK libraries](../azure-sdk-library-package-index.md) are provided individually for each service.
 You install each library based on the Azure service you need to use.

 Each new project using Azure should:
-- Create Azure resources and save associated keys or configuration to a [secure location]().
+- Create Azure resources and save associated keys or configuration to a [secure location](#securing-configuration-information).
 - Install Azure SDK libraries from NPM or Yarn.
 - Use Service Principal to authenticate to Azure SDKs, then use configuration information to access specific services.